deepfence/ThreatStryker-docs/docs/docs/sensors/docker.md

    When prompted, please provide the credentials sent by email.

-3. Run the script in that directory as follows:
+3. Run the script as follows:

     ```bash
     bash start-agent.sh -r <IP_ADDRESS_OF_UI_MACHINE> -k xxxxxxxx